Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): Introduction

-The LoTSS survey, homogeneously covering the whole northern sky complete down to the sub mJy limit will eventually observe around $15$ million radio sources and will overcome statistical limitations due to shot noise.
-The large galaxy number density will substantially reduce cosmic variance in cosmological analysis.
+The LoTSS survey, homogeneously covering the whole northern sky complete down to the sub mJy limit will overcome statistical limitations due to shot noise.
+The large galaxy number density and large sky coverage will substantially reduce cosmic variance in cosmological analysis.
 The radio galaxies, tracing the background dark matter, will constrain the shape of power spectrum, i.e., the early universe physics, dark matter, baryon, and neutrino densities, the inflation power spectrum and the degree of non-Gaussianity in density fluctuations.
-The upcoming LoTSS catalogs, covering a large sky area, will help us to explore further on large-scale anomalies \citep{Oliveira-Costa:2004,Ralston:2004,Schwarz:2004,Tiwari:2019l123} and current puzzling dipole signal observed with radio catalogs \citep{Singal:2011,Rubart:2013,Tiwari:2014ni,Tiwari:2015np, Tiwari:2016adi, Shamik:2016,Bengaly:2018,Maartens:2018qoa, Agarwal:2019,Qiang:2019, Bengaly:2019, Secrest:2020CPQ,Siewert:2020CRD,Das:2021}.
-Furthermore, LoTSS will significantly improve on present low-frequency radio catalog, e.g., TIFR GMRT Sky Survey (TGSS; \citealt{Intema:2016tgss}) and GaLactic and Extragalactic All-sky MWA (GLEAM; \citealt{Hurley:2017gleam}), and analysis based on these surveys \citep{Tiwari:2016tgss,Rana:2019, Dolfi:2019,Tiwari:2019TGSS,Choudhuri:2020}.
-Unfortunately, the link between the galaxy power spectrum and background matter depends on some unknowns from astrophysics such as the galaxy bias factor which depends on galaxy type and is quite different for radio AGNs and star-forming galaxies.
-The LoTSS population is mixed, i.e, radio AGNs + star-forming galaxies and therefore understanding galaxy bias, their relative number densities and luminosity evolution is non-trivial.
+The upcoming LoTSS catalogs, covering a large sky area, will help us to explore further regarding large-scale anomalies \citep{Oliveira-Costa:2004,Ralston:2004,Schwarz:2004,Tiwari:2019l123} and the current puzzling dipole signal observed with radio catalogs \citep{Blake:2002, Singal:2011,Gibelyou:2012,Rubart:2013,Tiwari:2014ni,Tiwari:2015np, Tiwari:2016adi, Colin:2017,Siewert:2020CRD}.
+Furthermore, LoTSS will significantly improve on present low-frequency radio catalogs, e.g., TIFR GMRT Sky Survey (TGSS; \citealt{Intema:2016tgss}) and GaLactic and Extragalactic All-sky MWA (GLEAM; \citealt{Hurley:2017gleam}), and analyses based on these surveys \citep{Tiwari:2016tgss,Rana:2019, Dolfi:2019,Tiwari:2019TGSS,Choudhuri:2020}.
+Unfortunately, the link between the galaxy and total matter power spectra depends on some unknowns from astrophysics such as the galaxy bias factor, which depends on galaxy type and is quite different for radio AGNs and star-forming galaxies.
+The LoTSS population is a mixture of AGNs and star-forming galaxies, and therefore understanding galaxy bias, relative number densities and luminosity evolution is non-trivial.
 The purpose of this work is to present a detailed cosmological analysis of LoTSS galaxies and study the effect of survey footprint, shot-noise and other systematics.
-We have produced galaxy mocks for survey and customized and calibrated the data pipeline for galaxy clustering statistics recovery.
+We have produced galaxy mocks for the survey and have customized and calibrated the data pipeline for galaxy clustering statistics recovery.